Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 The following are the planned vehicles:

 - Rover
-- Lander (type defined, but not fully implemented)
+- Lander (defined, but useless without tools)
-- Helicopter (not yet implemented)
+- Helicopter
 - Plane (not yet implemented)
 - Satellite (not yet implemented)
 - Orbiter (not yet implemented)